(As of 31st March, 2022)

 a.
 Price competition in the information services industry

 Competition is fierce among service providers in the information services industry.
-Intense price competition could occur in the future as a result of the continuing participation by new service providers from other industries, emergence of overseas providers, and an increase in demand for packaged products.
+Intense price competition could occur in the future because of the continuing participation by new service providers from other industries, emergence of overseas providers, and an increase in demand for packaged products.

 Under these business circumstances, NRI strives to differentiate our services from those of our competitors by offering high value-added services that enhance our ability to offer end-to-end services from consulting to system development and system management and operation.
 We also strive to improve productivity.